mchmarny/s3cme/README.md

 }
 ```

-The `payload` field (abbreviated) is the base64 encoded in-toto statment containing the predicate the GitHub Actions provenance job create for this image:
+The `payload` field (abbreviated) is the base64 encoded [in-toto statment](https://in-toto.io/) containing the predicate containing the GitHub Actions provenance:

 ```json
 {